kushberrycream/spacex/README.md

 ## Features

 I have used Bootstrap as the HTML and CSS Framework to help me develope a responsive mobile-first website.
 The Majority of the page is written in
-VanillaJS as I wanted to showcase what I can do with Javascript
+VanillaJS as I wanted to showcase what I can do with Javascript, I have also implimented jQuery in a few places but this is quite minimal.
+I have also used a few js libaries such as accounting.js as this was alot simpler than writing code to format currency correctly, I also used moment.js to format UTC dates as I didnt want to complicate my code by trying to format dates with my own code.

 ### Existing Features